Career & Experience

 Staying in Canada after graduation Paying taxes in Canada Social Insurance Number (SIN)

 To be eligible for Work Study jobs, students must meet the following requirements.
-Eligibility will be confirmed by the Work Study Program Coordinator via the Work Study authorization form completed by a supervisor.
+Eligibility will be confirmed by the Work Study Program Coordinator upon submission of your information by a supervisor.

 *credits from co-op placements are not eligible.